renew-la/w2-homework/README.md

 ## Submitting your work

 1. In GitHub Desktop - it should show all your code changes already.
-Make sure to **commit** your changes (bottom left) with a summary description
+Make sure to **commit** your changes (section in the bottom left) with a summary description
 2. After committing, the center navigation should be clear
 3. Click "Push Origin" on the top
-4. Great job!
+4. Now your work is saved to your GitHub repo - great job!
+5. You can always "push your code" to your repo so that accessible anywhere you have Internet

 Good Luck!